jreakin/STAT5901-FinalProject/README.md

 # Running files

+Before beginning, unzip the "dataset.rar" file into a folder called "dataset".

 Run the files in the following order, ensuring the working directory has been set appropriately:

 - clean_data.R